hubmapconsortium/ingest-validation-tools/examples/dataset-examples/bad-no-metadata/README.md

 ```
+Upload Errors:
-Metadata TSV Errors:
+  TSV Errors:
     Missing: There are no effective TSVs.
 Reference Errors:
   No References:
     Files: